wang-bin/QtAV/README.md

 QtAV has been added to FFmpeg projects page [http://ffmpeg.org/projects.html](http://ffmpeg.org/projects.html)

 **QtAV is free software licensed under the term of LGPL v2.1.
+The player example is licensed under GPL v3.
 If you use QtAV or its constituent libraries, you must adhere to the terms of the license in question.**

 #### [Download binaries from sourceforge](https://sourceforge.net/projects/qtav)
 #### [Source code on github](https://github.com/wang-bin/QtAV)